pudly/schmopera-hugo/content/articles/reasons-to-sing.md

 It's kind of an exciting new stressor placed on opera.
 On the one hand, it's lost one of its deadliest weapons because we can't go see things live; on the other hand, we might end up with some serious masterpieces, now that it's a small fish in a pond that unexpectedly got big.

-Opera that's created in this new environment will have to pass the "why sing?" test: Are the characters singing because that's what happens in
+Opera that's created in this new environment will have to pass the "why sing?" test: Are the characters singing because it's opera?
+Or are they singing because your story is [so good that speech just can't cut it](/angels-bone-i-finally-saw-it-and-im-never-going-to-be-the-same/)?
+I'm excited to see more of the latter.